grahamlee7/monte/README.md

 # monte
-Monte Carlo examples
+Monte Carlo and rng examples
-including a pi generator.
+including a pi generator and throwing dice.
-Run the pi generator several times to get a meaningful average.
+Windows Cmd Line Release is monte.exe.
+Use Monte --help for details.